The Benefits of Psyllium for Pets

 The Best Way to Use Psyllium for Pets

-Again, a veterinary consult always works best so that you can discuss your pets’ health and current medications to ensure that psyllium is the right supplement for your pet.
+Again, a veterinary consult always works best so that you can discuss your pet’s health and current medications to ensure that psyllium is the right supplement for your pet.

-Using the correct dosage is important, and age, health, and weight need to be considered for an effective and safe dosage.
+Using the correct dosage is essential, and age, health, and weight need to be considered for an effective and safe dosage.
 It’s effective to use in all commercial pet food diets if the pet food formula lacks sufficient fiber.
 When first using psyllium for pets, you should also monitor their stool to ensure it’s not too loose or too hard.

-Precautions for Psyllium for Pets.
+Precautions for Psyllium for Pets

 Since psyllium is an over-the-counter fiber supplement, it’s best used after a consultation with your veterinarian.
 This is because it interacts with numerous drugs and may be contraindicated for pets with diseases like kidney disease.